How to Write a Check: A Step-by-Step Guide

 - Current date: Write this near the top right-hand corner.
 In most cases, you’ll use today’s date, which helps you and the recipient keep accurate records.
 You can also postdate the check, but that doesn't always work the way you think it will.

 - Payee: On the line that says "Pay to the order of," write the name of the person or organization you’re paying.
-You may have to ask "Who do I make the check out to?" if you're not sure what to write.
-Avoid writing checks payable to cash—it’s convenient but risky.
+You may have to ask "Who do I make the check out to?" if you're not sure what to write, because this information needs to be accurate.